awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/ttml-and-webvtt-output-captions.md

 **To specify the captions container for IMSC and TTML captions in DASH ISO output groups**

-1. Set up the outputs in your **DASH ISO** output group as described in [Creating Outputs in ABR Streaming Output Groups](create-outputs-in-abr-streaming-output-groups.md)\.
+1. Set up the outputs in your **DASH ISO** output group as described in [Creating outputs in ABR streaming output groups](create-outputs-in-abr-streaming-output-groups.md)\.
 Put captions in a separate output\.

 1. On the **Create job** page, in the **Job** pane on the left, choose the captions output\.